lcnsalerno/blog/_pages/film.markdown

 ### About the project

-- *Eldorado* was produced between 2019 and 2021 with the support of the National Film Institute of Argentina (INCAA).
-It has yet to be released.
+- *Eldorado* was produced with the support of the National Film Institute of Argentina (INCAA).
 - This was the first project in which I collaborated with filmmaker Francisco Bouzas.
 Started when we were only freshmen university students, we worked on it for nearly a decade of drafts until we reached the final draft used in production.
 This long process taught me a lot about writing, filmmaking, and time.
 - Screenplay in competition for Best Original Screenplay at the International New Latin American Film Festival La Habana 2014.